anthonyli358/facebook-messenger-parser/README.md

 - If your Messenger data files are entitled 'message.json' instead of 'message_x.json' where x is a number, this is the old Messenger data format.
 At the bottom of [main.py](main.py) add split=False to the import_messenger_data('messages') function call
 - Change the annotate_plots variable to True or False
+- Create a config.py file containing ```config = {'name': ''}```, this is used to plot the messages by year for a single name.
+Alternatively replace all instances of ```config['name']``` with the name to use

 ## Development
-- Exploratory work of Facebook Messenger data with both standard and network plots
+- Exploration of Facebook Messenger data with both standard and network plots
 - Examples of non-annotated graphs are available in the [graphs_nolabel](graphs_nolabel) folder, annotated plots are much more intriguing but are withheld due to PII